microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpectatorView/Scripts/StateSynchronization/README.md

 ![Marker](../../../../../../doc/images/ForcePerformanceReporting.png)

-2) Create a `Development Build` with `Autconnect Profiler` enabled.
+2) Create a `Development Build` with `Autoconnect Profiler` enabled.
 This will allow the Unity Profiler window to attach to your device.
+(For more information on Unity Profiler, including prerequisite setup steps, check out the [Unity documentation](https://docs.unity3d.com/2018.2/Documentation/Manual/windowsstore-profiler.html).

 ![Marker](../../../../../../doc/images/BuildSettingsAutoconnectProfiler.png)

-3) Run your application on your chosen device and open the Unity Profiler window.
-The profiler should automatically connect to your device when it is running your application.

 ## Application Flow
 1) On the user device, a `StateSynchronizationBroadcaster` is enabled, while on the spectator device a